Regions and availability zones¶

 Tip

-We recommend using the availability zone europe-se-1a to start with (or if you only need a single AZ) as the cost is slightly higher i europe-se-1b.
+We recommend using the availability zone europe-se-1a to start with (or if you only need a single AZ) as the cost is slightly higher in europe-se-1b

 Availability zones networking¶

-Its important to understand the networking concepts used in order to ensure a functioning system in the event of a unforeseen disruption to a single availability zone - which in a geo redundant setup is what you need take into account.
+Its important to understand the networking concepts used in order to ensure a functioning system in case of a unforeseen disruption to a single availability zone - which in a geographically redundant setup is what you need take into account.

-While the network fabric is built to have no dependencies between availability zones so as to ensure the continued operation in the event of a zone malfunctioning, particularly the internet access will require a proper design in order to guarantee functionality.
+While the network fabric is built to have no dependencies between availability zones so as to ensure the continued operation in case of a zone malfunctioning, particularly the internet access will require a proper design in order to guarantee functionality.

 The solution to this is to assign a floating IP in both zones (which should only be linked to resources that are located in the same zone) and have a DNS record that could be re-pointed or to use a global load balancer (see below) to send the request to a zone that is currently working.